Who Is Uketsu?

 This chapter confirms Yuta is the baby from Chapter One, the child who survived Yuki's murder on the operating table.

-It establishes Naomi’s identity as Haruto’s mother, not Yuki’s.
-She is therefore the “old woman praying” in Yuki’s composite drawing — the figure with both hands reaching into a surgical incision, yes, but also the grandmother who will raise the child as her own.
+It establishes Naomi's identity as Haruto's mother, not Yuki's.
+So she is the "old woman praying" in Yuki's composite drawing.
+She is the figure with both hands reaching into a surgical incision.
+She is also the grandmother who will raise the child as her own.

 Haruto's sequence becomes clear here.
 He deciphered Yuki's drawings.
 He took Yuta to his mother's grave, a final act of fatherly honesty.
 He wrote his last blog post.
 Then he killed himself.

 The man Naomi stabs is Isamu Kumai, a veteran reporter introduced formally in Chapter Three.
 He survived.
-His “stalking” of Naomi was deliberate provocation, designed to trigger the violent reaction that would give his police contact, Detective Kurata, grounds to arrest her.
+His "stalking" of Naomi was deliberate provocation.
+He wanted to trigger a violent reaction, which would give his police contact, Detective Kurata, grounds to arrest her.

 When threatened, Naomi does not call the police.
 She picks up a knife.
 This is how she has always operated.